8 MARTIAL ARTS DISCIPLINE

 Taningco is a certified muay thai instructor under Kru Vut Kamnark of the United World Muay Thai Association.
 He has trained under Master Gasper, who also fought in Thailand (his first Muay Thai instructor), Guru Dan Inosanto, and Kru Vut, Kru Sakasem, Kru Pongyin are all from Thailand.
 So join the dynamic class taught by the one and only Master Taningco.

 T’ai Chi Ch’uan (also transliterated as “Taijiquan”), is a “soft” martial art belonging to the “Internal Family” (Nei Jia), along with such martial arts as Pa Kua Chang (Baguazhang), and Hsing-I Ch’uan (Xing-Yi).
 T’ai Chi complements the more exertive, “external” (Wai Jia), martial arts, like Kenpo Karate and Muay Thai.
-Translated, T’ai Chi Ch’uan means “Ultimate Boxing” or “Limitless Fist,” and can be traced back to the ancient Taoist “Chang, San-Feng,” though the practice may have existed for thousands of years before that time in a more rudimentary form and under a different name.
+Translated, T’ai Chi Ch’uan means “Ultimate Boxing” or “Limitless Fist,” and can be traced back to the ancient Taoist “Chang, San-Feng,” and to the Chen Village – though the practice may have existed for thousands of years before that time, in a more rudimentary form and under a different name.

 Regardless of when or exactly by whom it was started, T’ai Chi appears to be directly linked to and rooted in Taoist principles of Yin and Yang.